 Purpose: To investigate, imagine, create, and problem-solve.
-Exposing children to a variety of different forms and structures Damien Hirst Links to 'The Dot' and PSHE link to perseverance and 'always having a go' Exploration of paint and printing- links to bonfire night and fireworks Exploring using lines and primary colour to create art Martin Bulinya Linking to study of Ghana in Understanding the World.
-Cultural art Wassily Kandinsky Know different materials create different textures.
-Know a regular pattern can be made using shapes.
-Know what a repeating pattern is (make and describe).
-Creating On going throughout the academic year I s freely, to develop their ideas ab en decide which materials to use to make Cutting and joining skills Cutting Skills: using one handed tools and equipment, make snips in paper/ paper straws with scissors Joining skills: join using glue and masking tape Cutting Skills: Use scissors to cut along a line - holding paper with one hand and snipping with the other Joining skills: join using glue, and Sellotape Cutting skills: use scissors to cut along an outline e.g., a self-drawn line Joining skills: join using tape and hole punching Cutting skills: Use scissors to cut along an outline (cut an image out successfully).
-Joining skills: join different materials - problem solving to find solutions dependently and successfully Drawing Explore making marks, creating lines and circles and giving meaning to marks e.g., "That's me" Draw with increasing complexity and detail, such as representing a face with a circle and including details.
-Create closed shapes with continuous lines and begin to use these shapes to represent objects. •Use drawing to represent ideas like movement or loud noises. •Show different emotions in their drawings and paintings, like happiness, sadness, fear etc Observational drawings of objects and plants Observational drawings of growth and change - recording observations of caterpillars growing in class Draw using instructions and guides.
+Exposing children to a variety of different forms and structures Damien Hirst Links to 'The Dot' and PSHE link to perseverance and 'always having a go' Exploration of paint and printing- links to bonfire night and fireworks Exploration of joining different shapes together to create an abstract piece of art Exploring using weaving to create art, (the motion of weaving, under and over) Martin Bulinya Linking to study of Ghana in Understanding the World.
+Cultural art Sonia Delaunay (Ukrainian artist) Know a regular pattern can be made using shapes.
+Know what a repeating pattern is (make and describe).textures.
+Art discipline Drawing Painting Collage Textiles Sculpture Printing Creating On going throughout the academic year Cutting and joining skills Is freely, to develop their ideas of hen decide which materials to u Cutting Skills: Use scissors to cut along a line - holding paper with one hand and snipping with the other Joining skills: join using glue, and Sellotape Cutting skills: Use scissors to cut along an outline (cut an image out successfully).
+Joining skills: join different materials - problem solving to find solutions Cutting skills: use scissors inder Joining skills: self- select tools 3 3 Drawing Explore making marks, creating lines and circles and giving meaning to marks e.g., "That's me" •Draw with increasing complexity and detail, such as representing a face with a circle and including details •Create closed shapes with continuous lines and begin to use these shapes to represent objects. •Use drawing to represent ideas like movement or loud noises. •Show different emotions in their drawings and paintings, like happiness, sadness, fear etc Observational drawings of objects and plants Observational drawings of growth and change - recording observations of caterpillars growing in class Draw using instructions and guides.
 Create own drawings based on experiences Use a variety of materials and technique e.g., shading and collaging